Transmission of coherent information at the onset of interactions

 \section{Non-perturbative calculation}

 While we have taken a perturbative approach throughout this work, we illustrate here the exact calculation of the time-evolved state of System $A$.
-We find that the exact form of $\rho_A$ is not easily raised to the $n^\text{th}$ power, as is required for the calculation of the $n$-R\'enyi entropies.
+We find that the exact form of $\rho_A$ is not easily raised to the $n^\text{th}$ power in general, as is required for the calculation of the $n$-R\'enyi entropies.
+While there are particularly simple interaction Hamiltonians such as that invoked in Section \ref{sec:rabi} which enable exact calculations to be performed, this is not often the case.
 This highlights the utility of our perturbative method.
 Let us first express the time-evolved state of system $A$ as:

 where, working in the eigenbasis of $\hat{B}$: